marcothms/mutt-nord/README.md

 # mutt-nord

-This is an inofficial port created by me based on the colors from the [Nord](https://nordtheme.com) theme.
+This is an unofficial port created by [CramMK](https://github.com/CramMK) based on the colors from the [Nord](https://nordtheme.com) theme.

 ### Screenshot